phalpern/WG21-halpern/task_block_proposal-r4.md

 The changes from N4088 are described below.

+## New guarantee for outermost task block

+An *outermost task block* is one that is created (by a call to `define_task_block`) when there is no previously-active task block, i.e., at the outermost level of parallel execution.
+On return from the outermost task block, the caller's thread is restored as if the call had been to `define_task_block_restore_thread`.
+This new guarantee was added to help ease the introduction of parallel libraries into serial code by guaranteeing that, if called from serial code, a library function will always return on the same thread even if the library function uses parallelism internally.

 ## Naming changes

 A number of identifiers have changed names in this proposal for the following